deltafy/handbook/README.md

 Specifically, when building products or pursuing projects, a feedback-driven lifecycle is encouraged.
 This is for the purpose of what is called **validated learning** (i.e. validating an idea directly from customers or users).
 This is employed in methodologies like Scrum and Agile.

 We also believe in a **fail fast-fail safe** culture.
-Failures are supplementary and such failures are only considered failures if there is nothing to learn from them.
-One must fail safely whenever possible.
+It is important to crush the notion that failures are absolute failures.
+In fact, failures are important components to success and they help a lot in improving future development iterations.
+A failure is considered an absolute failure if it brings no value or there is nothing to learn or gain from it.

+However, keep in mind that in order to build sustainably, it is important to minimize the impact of potential failure.
+In this case, fallback or safety mechanisms must be in place when they are possible to implement.

 We believe in the necessity of **chaos engineering** when testing a system's reliability.
 While it is not yet applicable at Deltafy's current scale, we are open to ideas of engineering one's way to failure when it is possible and when it is necessary for growth and testing resiliency.
 The only rule is to engineer [deterministic chaos](https://annex.exploratorium.edu/complexity/CompLexicon/chaos.html).

 The idea of a _perfect product_ is also a myth.
 One must not fear embracing a state of _"forever beta"_.

-However, one must not also be foolish to not recognize sunk-cost fallacy.
+To build sustainably, everyone must be aware of **sunk-cost fallacy**.
+Everyone should have a good intuition of when to stop trying, especially when the costs already outweigh the benefits.

+Engineers should also be wary of **premature optimization**.
+One should not (1) optimize too much when such an optimization is not needed, or (2) optimize too early when a setup is not yet ready for such optimizations.

 We should also not be afraid of [doing things that don't scale](http://paulgraham.com/ds.html) when left with no other feasible options, especially when it is the only way to test a hypothesis.